 Soquel Creek Water District (SqCWD) and Central Water District (CWD) approved a Groundwater Management Plan (GMP) in 2007 (SqCWD and CWD, 2007).
 Part of the GMP implementation requires preparation of an Annual Review and Report (ARR) following each water year.
 The ARR summarizes groundwater conditions in the Soquel-Aptos area, documents the status of groundwater management activities, and recommends amendments to the GMP.
 Under direction of the Soquel-Aptos area Basin Implementation Group (BIG), a new format for the report has been prepared starting with the Water Year 2009 ARR.
-The report will serve as a living document and be updated annually.
-This is the third annual update using the new format, covering Water Year 2012 (October 2011-September 2012).
+The report will serve as a living document and be updated This is the second annual update using the new format, covering annually.
+Water Year 2011 (October 2010-September 2011).